catharinusdijkstra/data-science-tools/README.md

 ## Setup the Python environment data-science-tools locally (optional)

-In order to setup the Python environment data-science-tools locally, run the following commands from the root folder of this repository
+In order to setup the Python environment data-science-tools locally, run the following commands from the root folder of this repository:

 ```
 conda env update --file environment.yml